Information for U.S. Citizens Arrested/Incarcerated in Albania

 Who can the Embassy contact on a prisoner’s behalf?

 At the prisoner’s request, we will contact any family or friends he/she wishes to notify.
-However, under the Privacy Act we cannot release any information regarding a case without specific authorization by the prisoner.
+However, under the Privacy Act we cannot release any information regarding a case without specific authorization from the prisoner.

 Privacy Act - The provisions of the Privacy Act are designed to protect the privacy and rights of Americans, but occasionally they complicate our efforts to assist citizens abroad.
 As a rule, consular officers may not reveal information regarding an individual American’s location, welfare, intentions, or problems to anyone, including family members and Congressional representatives, without the expressed consent of that individual.
 Although sympathetic to the distress this can cause concerned families, consular officers must comply with the provisions of the Privacy Act.